The number of coronavirus cases in South Holland increased by 57 in the last 24 hours, official figures show.

 However, there were no new coronavirus deaths recorded in the latest 24-hour period in South Holland.

-It means there have been three deaths in the past week, which is a decrease on five the previous week.
+It means there have been four deaths in the past week, which is an increase on one the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Holland.